 - APA FAQ/Finding Information About Psychological Tests

 The APA Science Directorate answers hundreds of calls and emails each year from persons trying to locate the right test or find more information about psychological tests.
 APA neither sells nor endorses testing instruments, but it does provide guidance in using available resources to find psychological tests.
 Answers to frequently asked questions are provided here.

-- Child Care & Early Education--Instruments & Measures
+- Child Care & Early Education--Datasets, Instruments, and Tools for Analysis

 - Compendium of Assessment and Research Tools (CART)

 A database that provides information on instruments that measure attributes associated with youth development programs.
 CART includes descriptions of research instruments, tools, rubrics, and guides and is intended to assist those who have an interest in studying the effectiveness of service-learning, safe and drug-free schools and communities, and other school-based youth development activities.
 Allows users to locate research tools that address an area of focus.
 Entries include a brief descrip

 The Wizard will identify appropriate instruments, show you the instruments' items, and allow you to export the instruments to a word processing file.
 You can also learn about the instruments' detailed properties such as psychometrics and scoring information and how to contact the developer or copyright holder.

 OERL's resources include instruments, plans, and reports (the tabs across the top of this page) from evaluations that have proven to be sound and representative of current evaluation practices.

 - Tests and Measures in the Social Sciences